Picosecond Timing-Planes for Future Collider Detectors: Background theory

 The vector potential theory predicts a rising spectrum within the $TE_{10}$ mode, and an extended high-frequency component (even after the filter) which is not observed in the FDTD simulation results.
 A spectrum that rises with frequency is characteristic of coherent Cherenkov emission in unbounded dielectrics~\cite{SLAC01, Tak2000}; thus we tentatively conclude that the flat spectrum observed in the simulation is a limitation of the FDTD application here.
 Requirements to maintain the validity of the FDTD simulation introduce one external ansatz: the shape of the current pulse.
 It can be a relatively short Gaussian, approximating a delta function, but computational gridding and meshing requirements require a minimum width to avoid artifacts.
 Thus the width of the Gaussian is determined by the limitations of the simulation space, and leads directly to an attenuation of high frequencies in the results.
 It is unclear whether this explains the differences; further work on higher fidelity simulations may elicit an answer.

 Despite these differences, the agreement with the theory is remarkably good given the simplicity of the vector potential approach, and it does provide confidence that we understand the physics of the relativistic current coupling to the waveguide modes to first order.
-Varying the width of the Gaussian within a moderate range that leads to acceptable results in the gridding varies the FDTD simulation amplitude by typically 1-2 dB; we have used a mean value here.
+Varying the width of the current-element Gaussian within a moderate range, consistent with the gridding, results in variations of the FDTD simulation amplitude by typically 1-2 dB; we have used a mean value for the Gaussian width here.
 While it may be possible to refine the theory and simulations to get better agreement, the timing properties are largely unaffected by precise knowledge of the amplitude, as we will see later on.

-It is interesting that, contrary to the usual analysis of Cherenkov detectors, the Cherenkov emission angle in this case plays only a secondary role, and the dominant coupling to the waveguide can be understood completely in terms of the vector potential of a simple transverse current, truncated at the waveguide edges.
-In this case, the dielectric performs the role of creating a more compact geometry due to the increased refractive index, and corresponding lowering of the waveguide frequency range.
-In the 5-8 GHz range where excellent amplifiers are available and attenuation losses moderate, an unloaded waveguide would be three times larger in its transverse dimensions, making a timing plane rather unwieldy, with lower spatial resolution.
+It is interesting that, contrary to the usual analysis of Cherenkov detectors, the Cherenkov emission angle in this case plays only a secondary role, since only modes consistent with axial propagation are allowed.
+The dominant coupling to the waveguide can be understood completely in terms of the vector potential of a simple transverse current, truncated at the waveguide edges.
+In this case, the dielectric performs the role of creating a more compact geometry due to the increased refractive index, and the corresponding lowering of the waveguide frequency range.
+In the 5-8 GHz range where excellent low-noise amplifiers are available and attenuation losses are relatively low, an unloaded waveguide would be three times larger in its transverse dimensions, making a timing plane rather unwieldy, with correspondingly lower spatial resolution.